districtr/districtr/docs/02editormap/map.md

 `addPrecincts`  and `addTracts`.
 If city borders are used in a coi map, this city's boundaries will be rendered thick.

-Finally, vesitages of the experimental _swipe maps_, are retained in certain parameters.

-* * *

 ### Other Features and Exceptions
-- In June of 2020, a pilot of swipe functionality was committed to pertain only to Georgia.
 - `coi2` is only in use with North Carolina and local Arizona places are granted special dispensation.